vime-js/vime/packages/vime-docs/standard/api/player.md

 **Type:** `string|null` | **Default:** `null` | **Readonly:** `true`

-The absolute URL of the native poster for the current src.
+The absolute URL of the native poster for the current `src`.
 For example, the thumbnail for a YouTube video.

 ### `mediaType`